electrode-io/electrode-electrify/README.md

 # electrify [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]

+## What is Electrify? ##

-Electrify is a tool for analyzing the module tree of [electrode-io/webpack](https://github.com/webpack/docs/wiki/node.js-api#stats) project bundles.
+Electrify is an webpack visualizer tool for visualizing and analyzing Webpack bundles, it is a UI tool based on D3.js for visualizing the module tree of
+[electrode + webpack](https://github.com/webpack/docs/wiki/node.js-api#stats) project bundles.
 It's especially handy for catching large and/or duplicate modules which might be either bloating up your bundle or slowing down the build process.

 ![screencast](./img/screencast.gif)

 ## Installation ##

-Electrify lives on [npm](https://www.npmjs.com/package/electrode-electrify), so if you haven't already make sure you have [node](http://nodejs.org/) installed on your machine first.
+Electrify lives on [npm](https://www.npmjs.com/package/electrode-electrify), so if you haven't installed npm already make sure you have [node](http://nodejs.org/) installed on your machine first.

 Installing should then be as easy as: